LiixTT/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured_T28.md

 ## Critical Rules Summary

 ### Corner Selection
+- **CRITICAL - Corner type selection is MANDATORY and cannot be skipped**
-- **MUST analyze adjacent pad device types** for each corner individually
+- **MUST analyze adjacent pad device types for EACH corner individually** - all 4 corners must be analyzed
-- **Incorrect corner type causes design failure**
+- **Incorrect corner type causes design failure** - corner type errors will cause the design to fail
+- **Corner analysis must be performed BEFORE generating the intent graph JSON**
 - **Corner position names are fixed**: `top_left`, `top_right`, `bottom_left`, `bottom_right` (independent of placement_order)
+- **Corner type determination rules**:
+  - Both adjacent pads are digital → `PCORNER_G`
+  - Both adjacent pads are analog → `PCORNERA_G`
+  - Mixed (one digital, one analog) → `PCORNERA_G`
 - **Corner insertion order in instances list** (based on placement_order):
   - **Clockwise**: `top_right` → `bottom_right` → `bottom_left` → `top_left`
   - **Counterclockwise**: `bottom_left` → `bottom_right` → `top_right` → `top_left`
 - See "Corner Devices" section for detailed analysis process

 ### Voltage Domain Judgment
+**Universal Principles:**
+- **CRITICAL - Every Signal Must Belong to a Voltage Domain**: Every analog signal MUST be assigned to exactly one voltage domain
+- **CRITICAL - Voltage Domain Continuity**:
+  - **Single block**: Voltage domain signals should ideally form a contiguous block
+  - **Multiple blocks allowed**: If a voltage domain has multiple non-contiguous blocks, this is acceptable **ONLY IF each block has its own complete provider pair** (one VDD provider + one VSS provider within that block)
+  - **Ring structure continuity applies** (see "Universal Ring Structure Principle" above)
+- **CRITICAL - One Provider Pair Per Domain**: Each voltage domain MUST have exactly ONE pair of providers (one VDD provider and one VSS provider)
+  - **Selection rule for multiple signals with identical names** (signals with identical names, e.g., two signals both named "AVDD"):
+    - **Default behavior**: If multiple signals with identical names exist in a domain (e.g., two signals both named "AVDD"), select the **first occurrence in placement order** as provider (PVDD3AC/PVSS3AC), all others with the same name become consumers (PVDD1AC/PVSS1AC)
+    - **User override**: If user explicitly requires multiple signals with identical names to be providers, follow user's specification (all specified signals become providers with PVDD3AC/PVSS3AC or PVDD3A/PVSS3A device type)
+  - Each voltage domain has its own provider pair - cannot share providers across domains
+- **CRITICAL - Multiple Voltage Domains Allowed**: The system can create multiple voltage domains (when user explicitly specifies in Priority 1), each with its own provider pair. **In automatic analysis (Priority 2), use single voltage domain for all analog pads**
+- **Device type selection for providers**:
+  - **If user explicitly specifies PVDD3A/PVSS3A**: Use `PVDD3A`/`PVSS3A` for providers
+  - **Otherwise**: Use `PVDD3AC`/`PVSS3AC` for providers
+- **Consumer device type**: All analog power/ground signals that are NOT selected as providers use `PVDD1AC`/`PVSS1AC` (consumers)

+**Priority 1: User Explicit Specification**
-- **If user explicitly specifies voltage domain**: **MUST strictly follow user's specification**, do not modify or ask for confirmation
+- **MUST strictly follow user's specification**, do not modify or ask for confirmation
 - User-specified voltage domain range: signals within the range (inclusive, based on signal order) belong to that domain
-- Only explicitly mentioned providers use `PVDD3AC`/`PVSS3AC`
+- **If user explicitly requires multiple signals with identical names to be providers** (e.g., two signals both named "AVDD") → use all specified signals as providers (follow user's requirement)
-- **If user does NOT specify voltage domain**: AI must select **ONE unified voltage domain** to power **ALL analog pads**
+- **If user does NOT specify which signals are providers** (only specifies domain membership) → select the first occurrence in placement order as provider

+**Priority 2: Automatic Analysis (when user does NOT specify)**
-  - **Do NOT analyze multiple voltage domain groupings** - use a single unified voltage domain
+- AI must analyze and create voltage domains automatically - do NOT ask user for voltage domain information
-  - **Use AI semantic understanding** to select the most appropriate power/ground pair as the unified voltage domain provider
+- **Simplified Approach - Single Voltage Domain**: All analog signals belong to **ONE voltage domain**
+- **Process**:
+  - Select ONE VDD signal as VDD provider (first occurrence in placement order)
+  - Select ONE VSS signal as VSS provider (corresponding ground of selected VDD, or first occurrence)
+  - All other analog signals connect to this single voltage domain
+  - Ensure all analog signals form a contiguous block in placement order. **Ring structure continuity applies** (see "Universal Ring Structure Principle" above)
-  - **All analog pads** (analog IO, analog power/ground) connect to the same voltage domain provider pair
+- **All analog pads** (analog IO, analog power/ground) must belong to this single voltage domain and connect to the provider pair
-  - Do NOT ask user for voltage domain information - analyze and determine automatically
-- **All analog power/ground signals except the selected provider pair** use `PVDD1AC`/`PVSS1AC` (consumers)
-- **CRITICAL - Unified Voltage Domain**: When user does NOT specify, all analog pads share ONE unified voltage domain provider pair
-  - The selected provider pair powers ALL analog pads regardless of signal names or positions
-  - Only ONE pair of providers (PVDD3AC/PVSS3AC) exists for the entire design
+  - **Example**: If signals include [AVDD, AVDD, AVSS, AVSS, VDDIB, VSSIB, CLKP, CLKN]:
+  - Single voltage domain: First AVDD (PVDD3AC) and first AVSS (PVSS3AC) as providers (first occurrence)
-  - All other analog power/ground signals are consumers (PVDD1AC/PVSS1AC)
+  - All other signals (second AVDD, second AVSS, VDDIB, VSSIB, CLKP, CLKN) connect to this domain
-- **CRITICAL - One Provider Pair**: Only ONE pair of providers (one VDD provider and one VSS provider) for the unified voltage domain
-  - **Even if multiple signals have the same name** (e.g., multiple "AVDDH1" or "AVSS1" signals), **only ONE of them** (the first occurrence) can be selected as the provider
-  - **Selection rule**: Select the **first occurrence** in placement order as provider, all other signals (including duplicates with the same name) become consumers
-  - **Example**: If AI selects AVDD/AVSS as providers, and there are [AVDD, AVDD, AVSS, AVSS, VDDIB, VSSIB], then only the first AVDD and first AVSS are providers (PVDD3AC/PVSS3AC), all others (including the second AVDD, second AVSS, VDDIB, VSSIB) are consumers (PVDD1AC/PVSS1AC)
+  - Second AVDD, second AVSS, VDDIB, VSSIB become consumers (PVDD1AC/PVSS1AC)

 ### Pin Configuration Requirements
 - **All analog devices**: MUST include TACVSS/TACVDD fields (mandatory)
 - **Analog IO devices (PDB3AC)**: AIO pin MUST connect to `{signal_name}` label (NOT `{signal_name}_CORE`)
   - Regular signals: `{signal_name}` (e.g., "CLKP" → "CLKP", "VCM" → "VCM")
   - Signals with `<>`: `{signal_name}` (e.g., "IB<0>" → "IB<0>", "VREF<0>" → "VREF<0>")
-- **Analog voltage domain providers (PVDD3AC/PVSS3AC)**: AVDD/AVSS pins MUST connect to `{signal_name}_CORE` label
+- **Analog voltage domain providers (PVDD3AC/PVSS3AC or PVDD3A/PVSS3A)**: AVDD/AVSS pins MUST connect to `{signal_name}_CORE` label
   - Regular signals: `{signal_name}_CORE` (e.g., "VDDIB" → "VDDIB_CORE", "VSSIB" → "VSSIB_CORE")
   - Signals with `<>`: `{prefix}_CORE<{index}>` (e.g., "VDD<0>" → "VDD_CORE<0>")
+- **PVDD3A/PVSS3A pin connections**:
+  - **PVDD3A**: TAVDD → own signal name, TAVSS → corresponding ground signal
+  - **PVSS3A**: TAVSS → own signal name, TAVDD → corresponding power signal
+  - Similar to PVDD3AC/PVSS3AC but uses TAVDD/TAVSS instead of TACVDD/TACVSS
 - **All digital IO devices**: MUST include `direction` field at top level (mandatory)
 - **Digital IO pin_connection**: ONLY VDD/VSS/VDDPST/VSSPST (no AIO field)
 - **Digital IO C/I pins**: Automatically connect to `{signal_name}_CORE` net (handled by schematic generator)